2021 Durand Cup: When does it start, teams involved & everything you need to know

 Which teams are in the 2021 Durand Cup?

-Two teams from each group will progress to the knock-out stages that involve two semi-finals and the final.
+Two teams from each group will progress to the knock-out stages consisting of two semi-finals and the final.

 |Group